Teamexe/Type-Dash/README.md

 <img src="/public/images/github.png" alt="Logo">

 This is a dynamic speed typing website that allows users to create and participate in multiplayer typing matches.
 Users can challenge their friends in real-time typing competitions.
 The website provides a user-friendly interface where players can test their typing speed, accuracy, and improve their skills.
+Checkout the live link [here](https://speed-type-wnz9.onrender.com) (Note: It might take few minutes to load due to server inactivity).

 ### Built With